zilkey/auto_tagger/README.md

 You must be able to ssh into your box via localhost (remote login).
 To make this easier, add your own key to your own account:

     cat ~/.ssh/id_rsa.pub >>~/.ssh/authorized_keys

-It will create all kinds of files, and run cap deploys locally
+To ensure that this has worked, try this:

+    ssh localhost

+If it asks you for a password, you've done something wrong.

+To run the specs, execute:

+    spec spec/

+To run the cucumber features, execute:

+    cucumber features/

 ## Acknowledgments

-Special thanks to Brian Takita for the original recipes, and to Mike Dalessio for his git fu.
+Special thanks to

+ * Brian Takita for the original recipes
+ * Mike Dalessio for his git fu
+ * Chad Wooley for his feature ideas
+ * Tim Holahan for his QA

 ## Links